OHDSI/RiskStratifiedEstimation/README.md

 - Uses a large set of covariates for the prediction, the propensity and the outcome model, including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
 - Imports all functionality from PatientLevelPrediction package for patient level predictions.
 - Large scale regularized regression to fit the propensity and outcome models.
-- Only inverse probability of treatmetn weighting (IPTW) is now available for balancing covariates.
+- Only inverse probability of treatment weighting (IPTW) is now available for balancing covariates.
-- Allows for different methods of weight truncation for the handling of extreme weights.
+- Right now only fixed truncation at quantiles of weight distribution is implemented for handling of extreme weights.
 - Includes diagnostic functions, including propensity score distribution plots and plots showing covariate balance before and after weighting.
 - Right now only (conditional) cox regression outcome models are available.